Schafer State Park

-Schafer State Park is a public recreation area straddling the Satsop River midway between Olympia and Aberdeen in the Satsop Hills of Mason County, Washington.
+Schafer State Park is a public recreation area along the Satsop River located midway between Olympia and Aberdeen in the Satsop Hills of Mason County, Washington.
 The 122 acre state park offers camping, two miles of hiking trails, fishing (especially for steelhead), swimming, birdwatching, interpretive activities, wildlife viewing, and horseshoes.
-The park's abundance of historic structures led to its being added to the National Register of Historic Places in 2010.
+The park's abundance of historic structures led to its inclusion on the National Register of Historic Places in 2010.